DIVE INTO PRODUCTION’S FUTURE

 With Jason Kingsley OBE Co-founder and CEO of Rebellion Developments

 The creative industries are converging.
 Rebellion Film Studios is leading the charge.
 It brings together cutting-edge film and TV production and stages, 30 years of games production and two decades at the forefront in Performance Capture technology to forge new ways to tell new stories.
-Join Co-founder Jason Kingsley in conversation with games pioneer Gina Jackson to discuss his journey from video games developer to cross-media production company and why active storytelling techniques herald the biggest change in story formats since the birth of the internet.
+Co-founder Jason Kingsley, in conversation with games pioneer Gina Jackson, discussed his journey from video games developer to cross-media production company and why active storytelling techniques herald the biggest change in story formats since the birth of the internet.

 Speakers: Jason Kingsley OBE – Co-founder and CEO, Rebellion Developments, Gina Jackson OBE – Games industry pioneer

 THURSDAY 10 JUNE